diladele/webproxy/README.md

 The installer will make the following changes to your system.

-* Install `webproxyd.exe` file into `C:\Program Files\Diladele\WebProxy` folder
+* Install `webproxyd.exe` executable file into `C:\Program Files\Diladele\WebProxy` folder.
-* Add Web Filtering Proxy service in Service Manager.
+* Add Web Filtering Proxy service to Services Management Console.
-* Put data folders with definition files, logs and temporary contents into `C:\ProgramData\Diladele\WebProxy`.
+* Put data folders with definition files, logs and other temporary contents into `C:\ProgramData\Diladele\WebProxy`.
-* Add a firewall rule to built in Windows Firewall allowing TCP connections from within your localsubnet to IP addresss of the machine port 3128.
+* Add a firewall rule to built-in Windows Defender Firewall allowing TCP connections from within your local subnet to IP address of the system (port 3128).

 ## How to Use?